emqx/emqx-docs/en_US/getting-started/getting-started.md

 ## Start EMQX

 After the installation, you can start EMQX through the command of systemctl or emqx.
-For more startup methods and precautions, please refer to [Starting EMQX](./start.md).

  {% emqxce %}
 After EMQX is started successfully, you can visit [http://localhost:18083/](http://localhost:18083/)